mo91dev/obsidian-markdown-to-pdf/README.md

 # Merge Obsidian MDs to PDF
-Compile Obsidian notes into a single PDF for use with LLMs
+Compile Obsidian notes into a single PDF w/ Gradio UI for use with LLMs
 ## Instructions
 1. populate `files` with all Obsidian markdown files you want to merge into a PDF
 2. create a virtual env in python and install all requirements form the requirements file